robstoll/atrium/README.md

 Atrium is
-[built up by different modules](https://robstoll.github.io/atrium/latest#/doc/) and it is your chose which implementation you want to use.
+[built up by different modules](https://robstoll.github.io/atrium/latest#/doc/) and it is your choice which implementation you want to use.
 Atrium provides three modules which bundle API, translation and implementation, so that you just have to have a dependency on that one bundle:

 - [atrium-cc-en_UK-robstoll](https://github.com/robstoll/atrium/tree/master/bundles/atrium-cc-en_UK-robstoll/build.gradle)